-&lt;sup>18 EPA-required sources includes coal-fired boilers, natural gas-fired boilers, and natural gas-fired turbines.
+&lt;sup>29 EPA-required sources includes coal-fired boilers, natural gas-fired boilers, and natural gas-fired turbines.

-As demonstrated in Figure 4.2 for the calendar year 2010, major contributors to the emissions from academic and research areas include purchased electricity (42%), coal use at the power plant (21%), faculty and staff commuting (16%), and natural gas use at the power plant (14%).
+As demonstrated in Figure 4.2 for the calendar year 2011, major contributors to the emissions from academic and research areas include purchased electricity (43 percent), coal use at the power plant (21 percent), faculty and staff commuting (16 percent), and natural gas use at the power plant (14 percent).

 Figure 4.2.
-GHG Emissions Sources from Academic and Research Areas, Calendar Year 2010.
+GHG Emissions Sources from Academic and Research Areas, Calendar Year 2011.

 Figure 4.3 illustrates the contribution from direct emissions (Scope 1), emissions from purchased electricity (Scope 2), and indirect emissions (Scope 3) to the overall GHG emissions for Vanderbilt's Academic and Research activities.
 Vanderbilt University Academic and Research areas were designated according to the criteria outlined in the Methodology section of the report.
-For Academic and Research area populations for 2010, please reference Table B.17 in the appendices.
+For Academic and Research area populations for 2011, please reference Table B.18 in the appendices.

 Figure 4.3.
-Academic and Research Area Emissions by Scope, Calendar Year 2010.
+Academic and Research Area Emissions by Scope, Calendar Year 2011.